SaltyGoo/saltygoo.github.io/pages/BaldurHex/12-LionsWay.md

 <span class="blacktitle"> Feature B - Old Standing Stones</span>

-A long abandonned meeting point for druids at the conflux of ancient leylines.
+A long abandoned meeting point for druids at the confluence of ancient leylines.
 Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.
 However, this one seems to have been defiled by a gruesome murder ritual.

 ---